Reduced dynamics in quasi-Hermitian systems: Subsystems of a quantum walk and the effect of the metric

-The shift operation in the quantum walk entangles the position and coin degrees of freedom.
-The dynamics of this entanglement and its asymptotic values are important aspects of the quantum simulations and algorithms for which quantum walks are increasingly being used.
-We study this entanglement in the unitary evolutions of state $\rho_\eta$ in the Euclidean Hilbert space $\mathcal{H}$.
-Since the evolution is unitary, entanglement entropy, which measures the von-Neumann entropy of the reduced state, captures the entanglement between the position and coin space. \\ Note that for the case of separable metric operators, the entanglement entropy of the reduced state is metric invariant, since the reduced states under two different metric operators are unitarily equivalent and therefore will have the same von Neumann entropy. \\ In the case of non-separable metric operators, the entanglement entropy is invariant under the choice of the metric only for the Hermitian case $\gamma=0$.
-For $\gamma\neq0$, the entanglement entropy changes with the choice of the metric as shown in figure \ref{entfig}. \onecolumngrid
+Since the evolution is unitary, the von Neumann entropy of the reduced state captures the entanglement between the position and coin space.
+Other works in the past have studied other measures of bipartite entanglement under a non-Hermitian Hamiltonian, interpreting the evolution to that of an open system \cite{De23}.
+Note that for the case of tensor-product metric operators $G_1\otimes G_2$, the entanglement entropy of the states $\rho_\eta$ and $\rho'_{\eta'}$ is metric invariant, since the reduced states under two different metric operators are unitarily equivalent and therefore will have the same von Neumann entropy.
+In the case of metric operators not of the form $G_1\otimes G_2$, the entanglement entropy changes with the choice of the metric as shown in Figure \ref{entfig}.
+As was discussed in the earlier sections, this is expected, since the states $\rho_{\eta_1}$ and $\rho'_{\eta_2}$ are related by a global unitary $\rho_{\eta_1}=U\rho_{\eta_2}U^\dagger$, and therefore correspond to different bipartitions.